-The distributive property involves multiplying over grouped addition or subtraction terms.
+The distributive property is involving multiplying over grouped subtraction or addition terms.

-It states that you multiply the number outside of the parenthesis by each term inside of the parenthesis, and then add or subtract as in the original.
+It is stating that we are multiplying the number that’s outside of the parentheses by each term that’s inside of the parentheses and then add or subtract just as in the original.

 The distributive property in multiplication is a useful property.
 It lets us rewrite expressions where we are multiplying numbers by a difference or sum.

 The distributive property states that the product of a difference or a sum, for example, 6(5 – 2), is equal to the difference or sum of the products, here: 6(5) – 6(2).

 6(5 – 2) equals 6(3) = 18

 6(5) – 6(2) equals 30 – 12 = 18